Trusts for Married Couples

 Trust C is irrevocable and will contain your additional assets.

-• It is included as part of your surviving spouse’s taxable estate, but is only taxable by the federal or state government if over the limit at the time of your spouse’s death.
+• This trust is included as part of your surviving spouse’s taxable estate, but is only taxable by the federal or state government if over the limit at the time of your spouse’s death.

 • Estate taxes will usually only be due if the combination of trusts A and C is over the federal and/or state limit.